Broncos beat Cowboys 30-16 as 6-game Dallas win streak ends

 AP Pro Football Writer

+“Those guys had the right mindset, which you have to when you’re playing against an offense that’s that good,” Denver coach Vic Fangio said.
+“They bought into what we had to do to have a chance to slow them down.
+We did more than slow them down.”

-The Broncos (5-4) sacked Prescott twice, both by rookie Jonathon Cooper for the first of his career, and generally made him uncomfortable in their first game since trading star pass rusher Von Miller — and with new team sacks leader Malik Reed (hip injury) inactive.
+Beyond Cooper’s pair of sacks, the Broncos (5-4) made Prescott uncomfortable in their first game since trading star pass rusher Von Miller — and with new team sacks leader Malik Reed (hip injury) inactive.

 Denver also began without left tackle Garett Bowles (ankle) and lost right tackle Bobby Massie and right guard Graham Glasgow to ankle injuries.
 Glasgow was taken off on a cart with an air cast on his lower left leg on the final play of the first half.